Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Method

-The stronger conditioning on network predictions is supposed to achieve better discriminative domain alignment.
-However, network predictions of target data are probably inaccurate due to the domain shift.
-As a result, conditioning the cross-domain feature alignment directly on pseudo-labels may weaken the domain adaptation performance. \cite{cdan} thus proposes the entropy conditioning strategy by leveraging entropy to explicitly distinguish out easy-to-transfer samples towards safe transfer.
-Differently, we propose to alleviate the misalignment between multi-modal structures across domains induced by inaccurate predictions from the perspective of the conditioning space.
+Effective conditioning on network output is supposed to achieve more discriminative domain alignment than marginal domain feature alignment.
+However, output predictions of target data are probably inaccurate due to the domain shift.
+As a result, conditioning the cross-domain feature alignment directly on pseudo-labels may damage the domain adaptation performance. \cite{cdan} thus proposes the entropy conditioning strategy where entropy is leveraged to explicitly distinguish out easy-to-transfer samples towards safe adaptation.
+Differently, we propose to alleviate the misalignment of multi-modal structures between domains from the perspective of the conditioning space.

-In the UDA problem, source data are expected to be well optimized with the supervised training loss, making source predictions nearly one-hot vectors.
+In UDA, a model is trained with labeled source data, making source predictions nearly one-hot vectors.
 For better illustration, we consider using one-hot target predictions for the conditional domain alignment.
-Though discriminative, the multiple modes embedded in the prediction space are generally independent and orthogonal to each other.
-As a result, for the concatenation conditioning in the prediction space, the conditional domain alignment would be dominated by concatenated predictions.
-Conditioned on inaccurate pseudo-labels, the domain adversarial training would be misleading.
-Note that inaccurate target predictions contain both uncertain predictions and certain ones, the entropy conditioning~\cite{cdan} thus cannot fully mitigate the misalignment.
-Especially, imposing domain alignment with certain instances of two dissimilar classes would heavily damage the feature learning in the target domain.
-Even if the leveraged target predictions are soft probabilities, the prediction space only encodes implicit and faint semantic structures, under which circumstance the cross-domain feature alignment still suffers from inaccurate pseudo-labels.
+Though discriminative, the multiple modes embedded in the output space are generally independent and orthogonal to each other.
+If conditioning in the output space, concatenated output predictions would directly dominate the domain alignment.
+Guided by inaccurate pseudo-labels, the cross-domain alignment would be misleading.
+Note target predictions contain both uncertain predictions and certain but inaccurate ones.
+The entropy conditioning~\cite{cdan} thus cannot fully mitigate the misalignment.
+Specifically, imposing domain alignment with confident instances of two different categories would heavily damage the feature learning in the target domain.
+Even if the leveraged target predictions are soft probabilities, the output space only encodes implicit and faint information of semantic structures, which helps little in mitigating the misalignment induced by inaccurate pseudo labels.